Generalized Honeycomb-structured Materials in the Subwavelength Regime: Introduction

 The last two decades have witnessed a vast development in topological materials admitting various intriguing phenomena \cite{Hasan2010, Lan2022, Ozawa2019, Qi2011}, which are rooted in the symmetries of the materials.
 A typical example is the graphene-like materials that possess the honeycomb structure.
 And many experimental and theoretical achievements have been made to realize and understand its related novel phenomena \cite{Haldane2008, Hsu2016, Neto2009, Wallace1947}.
 Due to the underlying geometric symmetries, the honeycomb-structured materials guarantee the existence of Dirac cones in the dispersion surfaces, where two adjacent bands touch each other conically.
 Such degeneracy carries topology indices, which lead to many topologically protected behaviors \cite{LeeThorp2018}.
 Recently, Wu and Hu proposed a dielectric material with a generalized honeycomb structure \cite{Wu2015}.
 This periodic structure has six inclusions inside a hexagonal cell such that the crystal is $\pi/3$-rotation invariant.
 Based on this structure, high-order Chern topological states are realized \cite{Yves2017}.

 From the mathematical aspects, much progress has been made on honeycomb-structured materials.
 The pioneering work by Fefferman and Weinstein provided the first rigorous justifications for the existence of Dirac points on the dispersion surfaces of the two-dimensional Schr\"odinger operator with honeycomb lattice potentials \cite{Fefferman2012}.
 Following their framework, LeeThorp et al. extended the existence of Dirac points to general elliptic operators with certain honeycomb symmetries \cite{LeeThorp2018}.
 Besides, other issues are investigated based on honeycomb structures, such as the existence of topologically protected edge states \cite{Fefferman_2016, Fefferman2020}, conical diffractions of wave-packet dynamics associated with Dirac points \cite{Fefferman2013}, and so on.
 Different types of conical degenerate spectrum points, such as Weyl points in three-dimensional systems, have also been demonstrated with similar approaches \cite{Guo2022}.
 In discrete setups, tight-binding models are usually used.
-Wallace \cite{Wallace1947} first obtained the conical degenerate singularity of the discrete honeycomb lattices.
-Many people have extensively investigated the discrete models with honeycomb lattices and the connections with their continuous versions.
+Many people have extensively investigated them with honeycomb lattices and the connections with their continuous versions.
 See \cite{Ablowitz2009, Fefferman_2017} to name a few.

 Recently, Ammari and his collaborators successfully applied the integral equation approach to investigate the Helmholtz systems with piece-wise constant material weights.
-Motivated by the Minnaert resonances for acoustic waves \cite{Ammari_2018, Ammari_2017}, they apply the Gohberg-Segal theory and layer potential theory \cite{Ammari2018, Ammari2009} to rigorously prove the presence of Dirac points in subwavelength frequencies for honeycomb-structured materials.
+Motivated by the Minnaert resonances for acoustic waves \cite{Ammari_2018, Ammari_2017}, they apply the Gohberg-Sigal theory and layer potential theory \cite{Ammari2018, Ammari2009} to rigorously prove the presence of Dirac points in subwavelength frequencies for honeycomb-structured materials.
 They paved the way to understanding dielectric or acoustic materials in subwavelength regimes.
 Many other exciting results are also proved on the edge states\cite{Ammari2020b}, periodically driven systems\cite{Ammari_2022}, and so on.